akka/akka/akka-docs/src/main/paradox/extending-akka.md

 # Classic Akka Extensions

 If you want to add features to Akka, there is a very elegant, but powerful mechanism for doing so.
-It's called Akka Extensions and comprises 2 basic components: an `Extension` and an `ExtensionId`.
+It's called Akka Extensions and comprises 2 basic components: an @apidoc[Extension](actor.Extension) and an @apidoc[ExtensionId](actor.ExtensionId).

-Extensions will only be loaded once per `ActorSystem`, which will be managed by Akka.
+Extensions will only be loaded once per @apidoc[ActorSystem](actor.ActorSystem), which will be managed by Akka.
-You can choose to have your Extension loaded on-demand or at `ActorSystem` creation time through the Akka configuration.
+You can choose to have your Extension loaded on-demand or at @apidoc[ActorSystem](actor.ActorSystem) creation time through the Akka configuration.
-Details on how to make that happens are below, in the "Loading from Configuration" section.
+Details on how to make that happens are below, in the @ref:[Loading from Configuration](extending-akka.md#loading) section.

 @@@ warning